WSU-cshimizu/ceg4110-group-project-raider-social/deliverables/Guest_3.md

 * WinSupply is currently managing upwards of 200 different dev projects.
 A lot of their projects have year to year-and-half road maps.

 ## Difference Between Lecture and Speaker
+* Chris specifically mentioned pitfalls of agile including lack of communication and Lack of planning before development.

 ## Signatures
 Immanuel Sabwami, Tyler Wells, Hayden Troxell, Adam LaDue